Latest News

 Improved Precise Shot: This is amazing for a ranged attacker, or if you face plenty of enemies with blur effects at lower levels which FFd20 has more of than PF.
 You ignore anything less than total cover, which includes partial cover, soft cover, and the like.
 No longer care that allies are in your way, or if you want to hit a caster at the back of the opponents.
 You also ignore anything with less than total concealment which is anything you can see, so unless the target is invisible or out of sight or has a total-concealment-like ability.
 You ignore blur and similar effects, and depending on your GM ruling it can also negate displacement, but it is safer to assume it does not since it is total-concealment-like and grants the same miss chance of invisibility.
 Combine with the seeking weapon special ability for maximum effect.

 Combat Expertise: Unless you have some melee capabilities, this feat is useless.
 It allows you to trade melee attack bonus for AC.
-It is just a pre-requisite to gain Improved Called Shot later on in the build.
+It isn’t even good as a pre-requisite to gain Improved Called Shot as it does not effect FFd20’s variant.

 Manyshot: Essentially an extra attack that follows your first shot, if the first misses so does this.
 You apply all but precision damage, so your Dex modifier is still included along with any bow enchantments or class features.
 Has no negatives applied, no reason to not pick this up.
 Requires Point Blank Shot and Rapid Shot along with BAB 6, so will take some time till you can get it at level 9.